 - Purchasing a domestic plan.
 In this case, the coverage is limited only within Thai borders, and you will not be covered for any medical emergencies abroad.

 - Purchasing an international health insurance plan.
 You will have health coverage not only in Thailand but in other countries within the scope of your policy as well, for example, if you are travelling back to your home country or going on a vacation.
-You can purchase international insurance (also known as expat medical insurance) from insurance brokers such as Insubuy, which allow you to browse different plans and companies to choose one that suits your needs.
+You can purchase international insurance for Thailand (also known as expat medical insurance) from insurance brokers such as Insubuy or International Citizens Insurance, which allow you to browse different plans and companies to choose one that suits your needs.

 Private healthcare in Thailand is of excellent quality.
 In fact, Thailand is considered a top destination for medical tourism due to its private hospitals, which can sometimes resemble a five-star hotel more than a medical facility.